marathan24/ao_labs_sentiment_analysis/README.md

 Each of these layers are viewable on the right side of the streamlit app.
 Between running the agent on inputs, the agent is reset to a randomized state since identifying digits is not a continual process where the previous input should have an effect on the next input.

 ## File Structure
-- arch__MNIST.py - defines how the agent's neural architecture (how many neurons and how they're connected)
+- arch__sentiment.py - defines how the agent's neural architecture (how many neurons and how they're connected)
-- mnist.pkl.gz - the MNIST training data (60k training and 10k testing pairs)
-- Fonts/ - has training data constructed from existing fonts such as Arial, Times New Roman, etc.
+- shuffled_embeddings.json - Embeddings converted to int8 using "mixedbread-ai/mxbai-embed-large-v1" model and then converting to int8 using quantization

 ## Future Work
 - We may add the ability to download and upload trained agents in the future